alibaba/butterfly/docs/en-US/canvas.md

 /**
   * set canvas zoomable
   * @param {true|false} boolean
-  * @param {true|false} boolean  - the direction of zoom。Now it defaults to the two finger direction of MAC, but it is opposite to the mouse wheel direction of window.
+  * @param {true|false} boolean  - the direction of zoom。Now it defaults to the two finger direction of MAC, but it is opposite to the mouse wheel direction of Window.
 Default value: false.
 If true, the direction is opposite
   */
 setZoomable = (boolean) => {}